High availability ports overview

 - Configure more than one front-end private IP address for a single internal Standard Load Balancer resource.

 - Configure multiple load-balancing rules, where each rule has a single unique front-end IP address selected.

 - Select the HA ports option, and then set Floating IP to Enabled for all the load-balancing rules.

 An internal load balancer with HA ports and a public load balancer on the same back-end instance

 You can configure one public Standard Load Balancer resource for the back-end resources, along with a single internal Standard Load Balancer with HA ports.

 This capability is currently available via Azure Resource Manager templates, but it is not available via the Azure portal.

-The HA ports feature is not available for IPv6.
+- The HA ports load-balancing rules are not available for IPv6.

 - Flow symmetry (primarily for NVA scenarios) is supported with backend instance and a single NIC (and single IP configuration) only when used as shown in the diagram above and using HA Ports load-balancing rules.
 It is not provided in any other scenario.
 This means that two or more Load Balancer resources and their respective rules make independent decisions and are never coordinated.
 See the description and diagram for network virtual appliances.
 When you are using multiple NICs or sandwiching the NVA between a public and internal Load Balancer, flow symmetry is not available.
 You may be able to work around this by source NAT'ing the ingress flow to the IP of the appliance to allow replies to arrive on the same NVA.
 However, we strongly recommend using a single NIC and using the reference architecture shown in the diagram above.